 Tufts University School of Veterinary Medicine, DVM, 2003

 Angell Animal Medical Center-Boston, Internship in Small Animal Medicine and Surgery, 2003-2004

 Brittany graduated from the University of New Hampshire in 2016 with a Bachelor’s degree in Zoology.
-She spent the first year out of school as a dog trainer, and now she is proud member of Dr. Ratnofsky’s team as a veterinary assistant.
-In her free time, she likes to go hiking and kayaking with her dog, Bella, and hanging out with her bearded dragon, Rory.
+She spent the first year out of school as a dog trainer, and now she is proud member of Dr. Ratnofsky’s team as a Certified Veterinary Technician.
+In her free time, she likes binge watching Netflix shows with her husband, and hiking with her dogs, Bella and Rex.

 Julia Richardson, General Medicine Assistant

 Julia graduated from the University of Vermont in 2020 with a Bachelor’s degree in Animal Science with a focus in Pre-Veterinary Medicine.
 During the summer of her freshman year of college, Julia shadowed Dr. Kaye’s team to see the practical side of Veterinary Medicine apart from textbooks.
 After Julia graduated in 2020 she applied to work at Angell and was offered the position as Dr. Kaye’s assistant in the General Medicine Department.
 In her free time, Julia enjoys painting, traveling and spending time with her Golden Retriever (Poppy) and cats (Bula and Nola).